 From scales and shells to feathers and fur, this itinerary takes you on a unique animal adventure throughout western South Dakota.
 Along the way, you’ll see creatures not usually found on the plains, all within driving distance of Rapid City.

-South Dakota is known for wild animals such as bison, mountain goats and big horn sheep, but we’re also home to some unexpected critters.
-Various attractions throughout the Black Hills offer experiences with rare and exotic animals like reptiles, bears and alpacas (oh, my!).
+South Dakota is known for wild animals like bison, mountain goats and big horn sheep, but we’re also home to some unexpected critters.
+Various attractions throughout the Black Hills offer experiences with rare and exotic animals like reptiles, bears and alpacas—oh, my!

 In Rapid City, a small roadside stop founded by a lizard-loving family back in the 1930s has grown into the world’s largest collection of reptiles.
-Recognized by the Guinness Book of World Records, USA Today and TripAdvisor, to name a few, Reptile Gardens has secured its reputation as a must-visit attraction for anyone who’s crazy about cold-blooded creatures, including snakes, lizards, alligators and crocodiles.
+Recognized by the Guinness Book of World Records, USA Today, TripAdvisor and many others, Reptile Gardens has secured its reputation as a must-visit attraction for anyone who’s crazy about cold-blooded creatures, including snakes, lizards, alligators and crocodiles.